notbonzo-com/osdev-utils/README.md

 The `toolchain.sh` is a script that simplifies setting up the ELF-GCC toolchain for you.
 It supports both 32 and 64-bit versions.

+> TODO: Installer doesn't check if GIMP, MPFR and MPC are installed, fix that!

 **Quick install:**

     curl -L https://raw.githubusercontent.com/notbonzo-com/osdev-utils/main/toolchain.sh -o /tmp/toolchain.sh && chmod +x /tmp/toolchain.sh && /tmp/toolchain.sh